The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: Introduction

 One of the most striking aspects of our results is the characterisation of the limit spaces which we are able to give, which is completely new for $\alpha \in (1,2)$, and generalises one which was already known for $\alpha=2$.
 In order to give this characterisation, we must first introduce some stochastic processes which play a key role.

 Let $\mu = \E{D_1}$.
 For $\alpha \in (1,2)$, let $L$ be a spectrally positive $\alpha$-stable L\'evy process with Laplace transform

+where $c>0$ is the constant such that $\Prob{D_1 = k} \sim c k^{-(\alpha+2)}$.
 Such a process can be thought of as encoding a forest of continuum trees; the standard way to do this goes via a (somewhat complicated) functional of $L$ called the height process $H$ (we will define this properly below).
 Let

 We will create a new pair $(\widetilde{L}, \widetilde{H})$ of processes via change of measure as follows: for suitable test-functions $f: \mathbb{D}([0,t], \R)^2 \to \R$, let

 For $\alpha = 2$, letting $\mu = \E{D_1}$ and $\beta = \E{D_1(D_1-1)(D_1-2)}$, we instead take